 Eating a balanced diet

 Need a bit of help?
 The NHS Eatwell Guide is a simple tool that highlights the five food groups and how much of what we eat should come from each one.
+Or why not download the free Food scanner app to find healthier food swaps.

 "I know there are factors like my genes that I can’t control, but by eating healthily and moving regularly, I feel I am doing everything in my control to minimise my risk of dementia."